top of page

 One of those exercise groups, in particular, is my Revolve to Evolve class.
 RTE is a joint mobility strength training class that goes beyond what stretching/flexibility/yoga type classes offer.
 True joint mobility, and what is needed to improve joint range of motion, needs tissue specific inputs that also re-establishes communication between the receptors in the joint and the brain.

 There are a number of ways to achieve this, and all of it is through active work.
 It is not achieved solely through passive modalities such as stretching, foam rolling, massages, or even yoga.
-Passive inputs give passive results.
-Active inputs give active results.
+Passive inputs yield passive results.
+Active inputs yield active results.
 The more you repeat the active inputs, the more range you gain over time.

 I'm not saying those things are bad, but...